playi/WonderPyExamples/README.md

 | ![](doc/python_coordinates_position.jpg) | ![](doc/python_coordinates_orientation.jpg) |

 **Note!**
 The json representation of sensors and commands also uses a right-handed system, but with +X as Forward and +Y as Left, and rotations that follow.
-In normal use of the Python API you should not encounter this coordinate system tho.
+In normal use of the WonderPy you should not encounter this coordinate system tho.

 # Units
-The python API uses these units:
+WonderPy uses these units:

 * Distances are in Centimeters
 * Angles are in Degrees